 Murdered an Oakland school superintendent in 1973

 Kidnapped Patricia Hearst in 1974

-On August 21, 1973, Defreeze wrote the SLA's Declaration of Revolutionary War & the Symbionese Program."
-It stated, in part: "The Symbionese Federation and [the SLA] is a united and federated grouping of members of different races and people and socialistic political parties of the oppressed people of The Fascist United States of America, who have, under black and minority leadership, … agreed to struggle together in behalf of all their people and races and political parties' interest in the gaining of Freedom and Self Determination and Independence. … [B]y Force of Arms and with every drop of our blood, Declare Revolutionary War against The Fascist Capitalist Class, and all their agents of murder, oppression and exploitation.”
+On August 21, 1973, Donald Defreeze wrote the SLA's Declaration of Revolutionary War & the Symbionese Program, a manifesto that defined the SLA as “a united and federated grouping of members of different races and people and socialistic political parties of the oppressed people of The Fascist United States of America.”
+These downtrodden folk, said the Declaration, “have under black and minority leadership … agreed to struggle together in behalf of all their people and races and political parties' interest in the gaining of Freedom and Self Determination and Independence for all their people and races.”
+Moreover, the document: (a) denounced “the ruling capitalist class” and its propensity “to murder and oppress us all”; (b) pledged to “build a new world and system” where “there is really freedom and a true meaning to justice and equality for all women and men of all races ... and an end to the murder and oppression [and] exploitation of all people”; and (c) announced that, “under the rights granted to the people under The Declaration of Independence of The United States,” the SLA had firmly resolved, “by Force of Arms and with every drop of our blood,” to “Declare Revolutionary War against The Fascist Capitalist Class, and all their agents of murder, oppression and exploitation.”

 Likewise expressing contempt for America's allegedly racist society was the SLA's famous credo: “Death to the fascist insect [a reference to anyone who was white, wealthy, or a police officer] that preys on the life of people.”
 The organization also referred to the U.S. as “the fascist state of Amerikkka”—the spelling intended to emphasize the nation's alleged Klan-like racism.